qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 Say that you have a circuit :math:`C` and you want to measure an observable :math:`A` at the end of it, in general you are going to obtain an expected value :math:`\langle A \rangle_{noisy}` that can lie quiet far from the true one :math:`\langle A \rangle_{exact}`.
-In Qibo, three different methods are implemented for mitigating errors in circuits and obtaining a better estimate of the noise-free expected value :math:`\langle A \rangle_{exact}`.
+In Qibo, different methods are implemented for mitigating errors in circuits and obtaining a better estimate of the noise-free expected value :math:`\langle A \rangle_{exact}`.